wp-plugins/basic-comment-quicktags/readme.txt

 This plugin displays the most basic of quicktag buttons on your comment forms, using the Quicktag API built into WordPress (as of 3.3).

-You can turn these on and off on the discussions page (see the screenshots).
+You can turn these on and off for bbPress or comments on the discussions page (see the screenshots).

 **Misc**